dbajuliano/Learning-Unity-Games/Text101/README.md

 # :moyai: The Author

-Juliano is a passionate person who believe that work is a place where you can innovate and have fun.
+Juliano is a passionate person who believes that work is a place where you can innovate and have fun.

-A talented DBA and System Administrator who have start to code.
+A talented DBA and System Administrator who has started to code.

-I am also love open-source software and I give back to the community as much as I can.
+I also love open-source software and I give back to the community as much as I can.

 # :copyright: License